Skip to content

 In a RCT by Martinez et al. 2009, 55 women diagnosed with vulvovaginal candidiasis were divided into two groups; one group received 2 billion CFU of Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® and the other group received a placebo for 4 weeks.
 Both groups initially were given 150mg of oral fluconazole.
 There was a significant reduction in vaginal discharge which corresponded with a reduction in yeast cell counts on vaginal swabs.
 More subjects with recurrent infection tested positive for Candida spp. on vaginal swabs compared with the probiotic group at the end of the 4 weeks (80% and 18.2% respectively)8.
 This shows that use of these two strains of probiotic bacteria alongside conventional oral anti-fungal medication, can enhance the efficacy of the antifungal medication.
 This is particularly relevant for individuals who suffer with vaginal thrush recurrently despite use of conventional treatments.
 In further studies by Anukam et al. 2009, oral supplementation with these two strains alongside conventional treatment resulted in reduced recurrence of future infections9.

 Live yoghurts are a good source of friendly bacteria.
 It is beneficial to consume probiotic foods, such as live yoghurt, to boost our overall general health.
 Keeping our gut microbiome healthy by eating live yoghurt, will in turn help our vaginal microbiome, and help avoid an imbalance that could lead to thrush.
 However, the probiotic bacteria that are present in live yoghurt are not specific for vaginal health, and may not even reach the intimate area.
-Using a probiotic supplement that has been clinically researched for supporting vaginal health, may provide a much more targeted approach when managing thrush.
+Using a probiotic supplement that has been clinically researched for supporting vaginal health, may provide a much more targeted approach when managing thrush and yeast infections.

 Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® have been shown to have anti-fungal properties.
 Both strains can produce lactic acid, this helps to lower the pH in the vaginal tract (pH 4 or below).
 This acidity creates an unfavourable environment for C. albicans, thus limiting growth.
 The probiotic strains can also adhere to the vaginal lining and create a physical barrier limiting the space and nutrients available for C. albicans (known as competitive inhibition)10.
 Furthermore, both strains may reduce inflammation associated with C. albicans infection.
 These strains inhibited the growth of Candida albicans through the production of anti-fungal, lactic acid and competitive inhibition, by utilising space and nutrients Candida albicans requires to grow .